Vaishali ki Nagarvadhu

 Vaishali ki Nagarvadhu (Hindi:वैशाली की नगरवधू) (literally, Nagar Vadhu or royal city bride/courtesan of Vaishali) is a two-part Hindi novel by Acharya Chatursen Shastri, published in 1948-49.
-It is a biographical novel which showcases the lustful nature of society as well as other aspects of culture and history of early Buddhist era India.
+It is part historical fiction, part biographical novel, which showcases the lustful nature of society as well as other aspects of culture and history of early Buddhist era India.
+Shashtri famously declared that he has disowned all of his other works and declared 'Vaishali ki Nagarvadhu' as his only work.